-- 1. All BISD rules apply while here. - 2.
-No food or drink allowed in class. - 3.
-Any class disruptions will be referred to your home campus. - 4.
-Email is the preferred method of communication (scjoiner@lit.edu).
-I cannot respond to Blackboard Messages, I can see them, but I have no way to respond. - 5.
+- 1. Email is the preferred method of communication (scjoiner@lit.edu).
+I cannot respond to Blackboard Messages, I can see them, but I have no way to respond. - 2.
 All assignment due dates are indicated in the Blackboard course for this class.
-Any work submitted after the assigned due date will receive a 10 point per week deduction. - 6.
+Any work submitted after the assigned due date will receive a 10 point per week deduction. - 3.
 All assignments must be submitted via Blackboard unless specified by your instructor.
-Assignments submitted through any other method will receive a "0". - 7.
+Assignments submitted through any other method will receive a "0". - 4.
 Grades for assignments may be accessed through My Grades in Blackboard.
-Each assignment shows your grade and any grading comments made on your assignment. - 8.
+Each assignment shows your grade and any grading comments made on your assignment. - 5.
 All assignments must be turned in before the final exam.